 If a coffee lover doesn’t already own a quality burr grinder, this is the single most impactful upgrade you can give them.
 The Baratza Encore sits at the sweet spot of price and performance, producing consistent grinds across a wide range from French press to espresso.

 Pre-ground coffee begins losing flavor within minutes of grinding.
 A burr grinder lets coffee lovers buy whole beans and grind immediately before brewing, capturing volatile aromatics that disappear quickly.
-The Encore’s 40 grind settings accommodate virtually any brewing method, making it a gift that grows with their interest.
+Coffee equipment has gotten complicated with all the options flooding the market, but the Encore remains the standard recommendation.

 Fellow Stagg EKG Electric Kettle ($100-150)

 This kettle combines precise temperature control with beautiful design.
-Coffee lovers can set exact temperatures for different brewing methods—lighter roasts often extract better at slightly lower temperatures.
+Coffee lovers can set exact temperatures for different brewing methods.
 The sleek aesthetic makes it a countertop showpiece rather than something to hide away.
+I bought one two years ago and use it multiple times daily.

 Chemex Pour-Over ($45-55)